 ‘San Francisco in the middle sixties was a very special time and place to be a part of.
 Maybe it meant something.
 Maybe not, in the long run… but no explanation, no mix of words or music or memories can touch that sense of knowing that you were there and alive in that corner of time and the world.
 Whatever it meant…’

-McKenzie was born with the very un-hippy-like name Philip Wallach Blondheim III in Jacksonville Florida, January 1939.
+McKenzie was born with the very un-hippy-like name Philip Wallach Blondheim III in Jacksonville Florida on 10 January 1939.
 When only six months old the family moved to Asheville, North Carolina.
-At school he became friends with John Phillips, future member of the Mamas & the Papas and writer of this number 1 you’re reading about.
-In the mid-1950s Blondheim sang with Tim Rose in the Singing Strings at high school, and later formed doo-wop group the Abstracts with Phillips, Mike Boran and Bill Cleary.
+At school he became friends with John Phillips, future member of The Mamas & the Papas and writer of this number 1 you’re reading about.
+In the mid-50s Blondheim sang with Tim Rose in The Singing Strings at high school, and later formed doo-wop group The Abstracts with Phillips, Mike Boran and Bill Cleary.

 It’s looked down upon these days for not being a cynical marketing tool, but I don’t mind San Francisco (Be Sure to Wear Flowers in Your Hair).
 The lyrics are a little cheesy and bland, but it’s well-produced, with Gary L Coleman’s orchestral bells and chimes making for an atmospheric sound, and together with McKenzie’s wistful vocal, it makes for a strangely downbeat tune, seemingly mourning the passing of the hippy movement while it was at its peak.

 It’s an unusual number 1, and it was certainly a case of ‘right place, right time’.
-Strangely, it didn’t get to number 1 in the US, despite him performing it at the festival, so I’m guessing that San Francisco must have seemed to many Brits to be a mystical, out-of-reach paradise, and buoyed on by the success of Procul Harum and the Beatles, McKenzie’s folk song seemed a suitable way to follow up the mood of hippy celebration that summer.
-It even inspired the first Bee Gees number 1, Massachusetts, later that year.
+Strangely, it didn’t get to number 1 in the US, despite him performing it at the festival, so I’m guessing that San Francisco must have seemed to many Brits to be a mystical, out-of-reach paradise, and buoyed on by the success of Procul Harum and The Beatles, McKenzie’s folk song seemed a suitable way to follow up the mood of hippy celebration that summer.
+It even inspired the first Bee Gees number 1, Massachusetts.

 Scott McKenzie would remain a one-hit wonder.
 The follow-up, a re-release of his debut single, Look in Your Eyes, failed to chart once more.
 Phillips co-wrote and co-produced Like an Old Time Movie, but that and debut album The Voice of Scott McKenzie, didn’t capture the public mood.
 But McKenzie was aware of the fact he just wasn’t a natural pop star, and after his second album Stained Glass Morning in 1970, he retired.